Climate activists on trial for taking down Macron portraits

 Trujillo Gauchez, Lacroix-Baudrion and four others took down the portrait from the town hall in Jassans-Riottier in what they called an act of civil disobedience.
 All six had clean police records, until now.

-Their association, ANV-COP 21, wants to make Tuesday's trial into a political tribune and invited top French climate scientists to testify.
+Their association, ANV-COP 21, wants to turn Tuesday's trial into a political tribune and invited top French climate scientists to testify.

 The threat of prison isn't deterring the activists.
 More than 100 portrait removal actions are scheduled in the coming months, notably in the lead-up to the G-7 summit in the southwest city of Biarritz in August.